Neuroanthropology

 We are, quite simply, a species of our Age, shaped by the environmental forces around us, just as our ancestors (and us) were also shaped by their Age (whether the Holocene, Pleistocene, or earlier).
 We drag the history around in our bodies, but we also bear the stamp of our own time, especially in things like diet, as the food choices we make end up affecting the very molecular structure of our bodies and brains.
 I don’t think we’re fat or have heart disease or live longer because we’re stuck in Stone Age bodies, but rather because we’re fashioning Information Age regimes of food, activity, and environments.
 We tend to look at our bodies and see their inadequacies, but we could just as easily see them as the perfectly logical products of the developmental processes we create, for all their strengths and weaknesses.

-12 Responses to “Paleofantasies of the perfect diet – Marlene Zuk in NYTimes”
+30 thoughts on “Paleofantasies of the perfect diet – Marlene Zuk in NYTimes

 The arguments put forward by Pale Diet proponents such as Loren Cordain are clear and logical – in stark contract to the fuzzy thinking in this article.
 I just couldn’t be bothered putting up counter arguments; it is nearly midnight here and I don’t want to be up until sunrise.